Doxepin Side Effects

 - unusual tiredness or weakness

 - yellow eyes or skin

 Get emergency help immediately if any of the following symptoms of overdose occur while taking doxepin:Symptoms of overdose

 - enlarged pupils

 - increased or excessive unconscious or jerking movements

 - weight gain

-Some side effects of doxepin may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Incidence not known
+Some of the side effects that can occur with doxepin may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Incidence not known

 - Change in taste or bad, unusual or unpleasant (after)taste